Arch Linux Installation

 for more knowledge.

-.
-Setting esp to a different location requires passing the --esp-path=esp
+# bootctl installWhen running bootctl install, systemd-boot will try to locate the ESP at /efi, /boot, and /boot/efi.
+Setting esp to a different location requires passing the --esp-path=esp option.

 Bootloader Entry File